Salary data for arts and culture professionals.

 Do you need salary advice?
 If you are our member, contact: taku@taku.fi

-The median salary in the industry is close to the Finnish median
+The median salary in the arts and culture industry

-The median salary is usually higher for older people, those who have worked longer, those in a responsible position and those who work for larger employers.
-Young people, who have been in the industry for a short time, those in fixed-term employment, those who work in municipalities and municipal associations, as well as employees and white-collar workers, fall below the average level when measured by the median salary.
+The median salary is usually higher for those who have worked longer, those in a responsible positions and those who work for larger employers.
+Young people, who have been in the industry for a short time, those in fixed-term employment, those who work in non-profit organizations, municipalities and municipal associations, as well as common level employees, fall below the average level when measured by the median salary.

 The employer sector determines the wage level

-Palkkataso vaihtelee eri työnantajasektoreiden välillä.
-Mediaanipalkka on korkeampi valtiolla ja The salary level varies between different employer sectors.
-The median salary is higher if working in the state or foundations are concerned, while in municipalities and municipal associations the salary level remains below the average.
+The salary level varies between different employer sectors.
+According to the results of a salary survey conducted by TAKU, the median salary is higher in private companies, universities and foundations, while in organizations, municipalities and joint municipal authorities it remains below the average.

 Job description and position affect the salary